Itential-Pre-Builts/Kentik-REST-Example/documentation/AWS Blocked Traffic - Reset - Kentik - Example.md

 To install the Example Project:

 - Verify you are running a supported version of the Itential Automation Platform (IAP) as listed above in the [Supported IAP Versions](#supported-iap-versions) section in order to install the Example Project.
-- Import the Example Project in [Admin Essentials](https://docs.itential.com/docs/importing-a-prebuilt-4).
+- Import the Example Project in Projects.
+- Import the Operations Manager Automation [AWS Blocked Traffic - Reset - Kentik - Example](https://gitlab.com/itentialopensource/pre-built-automations/kentik-rest-example/-/blob/master/bundles/automations/AWS%20Blocked%20Traffic%20-%20Reset%20-%20Kentik%20-%20Example.json)

 ### Testing